agustin9998/Mobious/README.md

 ## What is this?

-Mobious gives you one place find and access all the movies and shows that are stored in your local directories.
+Mobious gives you one place to find and access all the movies and shows that are stored in your local directories.
 All that media is analysed by the app and recovers relevant information (Title, Plot, Actors, poster among others) from The Movie Database API, which is showed to you in an elegant manner.

 ## Installation:
 To install the app just download the zip file in the realese section, decompress it and store it wherever you want the program to be (You can create a shortcut for easy access).